-Examination Regulations and conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
-They set out how your examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of your award.
-They include information on: marking scales, marking and classification criteria, scaling of marks, progression, resits, use of viva voce examinations, penalties for late submission, and penalties for over-length work.
+Rubrics are the formal record and explanation of the specific assessment standards for the course or courses to which they apply.
+They set out how examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of an award.
+They are approved and published by the Faculty each year and include information such as: